 This is where positive peer pressure comes in.

-Teens who are surrounded by young people who are interested in leading a sober life tend to see the benefits of sobriety over time.
+Teens who are surrounded by young people who are interested in leading a sober life tend to see the benefits of sobriety and be honest with each other.

 They tend to stay sober longer and restart the process of discovering who they are!

 As a young person grows out of childhood and into their teenage years, they start to become increasingly independent from their parents, forming their own identity.
 Adolescents are particularly vulnerable to the influence of peer pressure as they go through this transition.